Aryan-Garg/Fast-Facial-Expression-Recognition/README.md

 > Aryan Garg

-## Set-Up:
+## Compute Used:

 GPU 0: NVIDIA GeForce RTX 3090
 GPU 1: NVIDIA GeForce GTX 1080 Ti

-## Usage:
+## Usage/Flow:

+1. Go through eda.ipynb for a comprehensive exploratory data analysis with dataset cleaning as well.

+2. Go through baselines.ipynb or jump to [Results](#results-accuracy) directly in this report. `models/fast_baselines.ipynb` also saves a submission csv for the test set.
+Please find the `submissions` directory to evaluate the methods.

+3. Go through scratch.ipynb to train & test our custom models. **Note** that you will need to enter your Weights and Biases key OR comment out all logging even in the core Lightning Module (not recommended)

+4. Go through ensemble.ipynb for better results (Work in Progress)

-Run Notebooks directly.
-No need to run any script explicitly.
+(Run Notebooks directly.
+No need to run any script explicitly)

 ---